Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Results

-\textbf{Fig. 3} illustrates the average velocity tracking errors of the robot in the $X$ and $Y$ direction and rotation for specific sinusoidal velocity profiles.
-The result demonstrated that increasing the velocity and frequency led to higher tracking errors in the $X$ and $Y$ direction and rotation.
-The highest error was recorded when the maximum velocity ($V_{max}$) was 1.5 m/s and the frequency was 0.5 Hz, resulting in mean errors of 0.107 m/s for $X$, 0.105 m/s for $Y$, and 0.246 rad/s for rotation, respectively.
-The results suggested that the robot effectively achieved accurate velocity tracking during daily walking, as the typical walking speed and acceleration of lower limb movements during walking is within 1.5 m/s and 1 Hz according to previous studies \cite{waters1999energy}.
+\textbf{Fig. 4(A)} shows the average velocity tracking errors of the robot in the X and Y directions and rotation for specific sinusoidal velocity profiles.
+The results demonstrated that increasing the velocity and frequency led to higher tracking errors in the X and Y directions and rotation.
+The highest error was recorded when the maximum velocity was 1.5 m/s, and the frequency was 0.5 Hz, resulting in mean errors of 0.107 m/s for X, 0.105 m/s for Y, and 0.246 rad/s for rotation, respectively.
+The results suggested that the robot effectively achieved accurate velocity tracking during daily walking, as the typical walking speed during walking is within 1.5 m/s according to previous studies \cite{waters1999energy}.